 Key Service Areas

-In addition to performing baseline assessments of privacy and security policies, Hirschler Fleischer’s Data Privacy and Security Practice Group routinely advises clients on compliance with state and federal data protection laws and related issues, including:
+In addition to performing baseline assessments of privacy and security policies, Hirschler Fleischer’s Cybersecurity & Data Privacy Practice Group routinely advises clients on compliance with state and federal data protection laws and related issues, including:

 - Cyber insurance coverage